 A typical field study package runs from lunch on the arrival day to lunch on the departure day.
-Cost includes all meals and programming for the duration of the stay.
+Cost includes all meals, programming, and lodging for the duration of the stay.
 Pricing is available for schools who wish to tailor their package for extra classes or meals.

 Prices are provided as a per person cost.
 All adults do pay for the field study.
 This allows us to keep our rates reasonable compared to other programs.
-The following costs are for the 2017-2018 school year.
+The following package costs are for the 2019-2020 school year.
+Please call for prices on additional residential program packages offered.